Fair does not always mean equal

 Related Links:

 Never assume what anyone's needs, challenges, or abilities are.
 Not all needs and challenges are obvious just by looking at or watching people.
-You may think that someone does not have a certain need, challenge, or ability and could be wrong.
+You may think that someone does not have a certain need, challenge, or ability; however, you could be incorrect.
 All of this is especially true when it comes to the needs, challenges, and abilities of people in the disability community.

-Lastly, I have learned as a disability advocate and Special Educator that sometimes a person in the disability community not needing or no longer being eligible for something or being eligible for less access to stuff is bittersweet.
-It can provide a great reflection of how far the person has come while it can also become harder to receive access to support for valid reasons.
+Lastly, sometimes a person in the disability community not needing or being eligible for less accessibility is bittersweet.
+It can provide a reflection of how far the person has come.
+It can also become harder to receive access to support for valid reasons.
+I learned this key takeaway in my college years of being a disability advocate.
 Everyone is going through something that no one knows anything about, and we never know for sure how strongly our actions and words will impact anyone.
 So, always be kind.

 Related Links: